Tibetan Stupa and Chorten

 - by Catherine

-Stupas in Tibetan Buddhism and Theravada Buddhism, as well as stupas prevalent in ancient India and Japan, were almost built according to the specifications, proportions and expressions of sutras, which represents Trikaya, Trailokya, and the “five elements” (Earth, Water, Fire, Wind, and Void).
-In the cylinder part of a stupa, it enshrines the Buddhist relics of saints, sutra scripts, and various Buddhist sacred items.
+Stupas in Tibetan Buddhism and Theravada Buddhism, as well as stupas prevalent in ancient India and Japan, were almost built according to the specifications, proportions and expressions of sutras, which represent Trikaya, Trailokya, and the “five elements” (Earth, Water, Fire, Wind, and Void).
+Inside the cylinder part of a stupa, there enshrines the Buddhist relics of saints, sutra scripts, and various Buddhist sacred items.
 So Buddhists gain merits while circulating around a stupa or offering to a stupa.

 Origin of Stupa